The 8 Best Books for Parenting Toddlers

 You’re going to spend some time working with your kids on handling difficult situations.
 You’ll teach them how to sit down and work together with others to come to a resolution to the problem.
 If your children are little, this is going to look a bit different than with older children, but the strategy is adaptable.

 Another great aspect of this book is that it encourages you to be mindful of comparing your children.
 It isn’t a healthy parenting tactic, especially when you verbalize those comparisons.

 By Adele Faber and Elaine Mazlish

 Do you ever feel like you aren’t getting through to your child?
 It’s almost like you’re talking but they aren’t listening.
-This book will encourage mutual respect, non-patronizing language, praise, cooperation, and it will empower you to take a different approach to communicate with your child.
+This book will encourage mutual respect, non-patronizing language, praise, and cooperation, and it will empower you to take a different approach to communicating with your child.

 One of the biggest things I have discovered both as a parent and a classroom teacher is that children REALLY struggle to understand and express their feelings in a healthy way.
 It’s interesting that we teach them so many other things when we are little, yet we forget we also need to teach them to communicate and deal with their feelings in a healthy, effective manner.

 Kids are stuck in their circumstances and they aren’t old enough to exercise much autonomy considering they are just learning about the world.
 We have preset expectations for them, and we want them to adhere to those.
 Imagine how you would feel if you were in that situation.
 Would you want to be cooperative in an environment you had NO say?
 Probably not, and the same can be said for children.
 Hence the reason that we as adults need to change the way to interact with our children.

 One key takeaway is that your words are powerful.
 Something you say that has a negative connotation, whether spoken directly to a child or not, can become a self-fulfilling prophecy for your child.
 As adults, we must remember that our words are powerful to little ones.
 We are all they know, and they learn from us every day.